 Water, weed and harvest produce from one of three Spend Yourself ® Gardens for a week or more.
-To sign up for a week contact the Lay Leader below.

 - DONATE LEFTOVER GARDEN ITEMS

 Are you spring cleaning or downsizing?
 Our gardens can use your excess tools.
-To arrange for drop off contact the Lay Leader below.

 - HOME GARDENS

 Donate a portions of the produce from your home garden to the Food Pantry.
-Contact the Lay Leader below for convenient delivery options.

 - PRODUCE INPUT

-- PRAY For our volunteers, clients and the gardens.
+For our volunteers, clients and the gardens.

-from 8:30-9:30am at our Food Pantry locations.
+from 8:15-9:15am at our Food Pantry locations.
 Directions

-In a cooperative effort with The Virginia Cooperative Extension, the Spend Yourself® Gardens offers free Nutrition classes and cooking demonstrations to teach our Food Pantry clients and the community how to eat better and use the vegetables and herbs provided through our ministry.
+In a cooperative effort with The Virginia Cooperative Extension, the Spend Yourself® Gardens offers free Nutrition classes and cooking demonstrations to teach Columbia's Food Pantry clients and the community how to eat better and use the vegetables and herbs provided through our ministry.